databrary/datavyu-docs/source/includes/fact-system-requirements.rst

 Software Requirements
 ~~~~~~~~~~~~~~~~~~~~~

-Datavyu is a Java-based application, and requires that you install
+Datavyu is a Java-based application.
-Java if you have not yet done so.
 Many operating systems include
 Java by default, but if you have *not* installed Java, you should do
 so prior to installing Datavyu.